 This can be problematic if you show that your spouse is harassing you by making repeated phone calls.
 This is because all the numbers you are being called from are different.
 However, this can be overcome by getting an app to record those phone calls so you can prove that it is your spouse calling you.

 Fake Calls to 911 & Swatting

 Swatting is a dangerous version of spoofing.
-It is where a person will call 9-1-1 from a spoofed number to report a phony dangerous situation such as a bomb threat at the house of the hoax’s victim.
+It is where a person will call 9-1-1 from a spoofed number to report a phony hazardous situation such as a bomb threat at the house of the hoax's victim.
 SWAT teams will respond accordingly, leading to a potentially deadly situation for the victim.
 This would be a felony under the Texas Penal Code.
 Thankfully, this has not happened in any of my cases.